tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 }
 ```

-As hinted by this way of explaining things, what we're going
+What we're going
-to be doing in our compiler is adding an extra _mini-stage_ that
+to be doing is adding an extra _mini-stage_ that
-is going to look at the whitespace in our program, and insert
+looks at the whitespace in our program, and inserts
-the correct semicolons and braces to reflect the meaning of the programmer's
+the correct semicolons and braces to reflect the meaning of the
 indentation.

 We could do this as part of the parser, but this would make the parser _much more complicated_